 Media Shower is one of the content mills that pays higher than many others.
-The rate of $25 for 500 words of content is actually quite reasonable, in my opinion.
+The rate of $25 for 500 words of content is actually quite reasonable for a content mill, in my opinion.
 It’s not a rate that you can make a living writing on, but it isn’t the bottom-feeding content mills.

 One thing I will admit is that the site has fair editors and owners.
 The first person I communicated with was Jade Hargrave, the CFO of the company.
 I was paid for my trial article at the regular rate and received that pay right away.
 She then forwarded me onto the CEO John Hargrave to set up an interview.